vimich/vimich.github.io/README.md

 Now, let's see what fun we can do!
 And there are sooo many options.
 For instance,

-### Sending an email notification every time a job fails and/or succeeds. 📫
+## Step 6: Sending an email notification every time a job fails and/or succeeds. 📫

 ### Set a timing for when a deploy should be set. ⏰

+## Step-<INPUT> You are becoming a pro, time to explore Github Marketplace
+In the same way there are libraries for almost any usecase when you write code, there are thousand of Github Actions already created for you to utilize.
+To continue to improve your repository go to the [Github Marketplace](https://github.com/marketplace?category=&query=sort%3Apopularity-desc&type=actions&verification=), find an action you like, and try to incorporate it into you repository.